JCSDA/jedi-docs/docs/inside/jedi-components/mpas-jedi/classes.rst

 :code:`GetValues` and :code:`LinearGetValues` classes are responsible for interpolating the `GeoVars` from the MPAS unstructured Voronoi mesh to the observation locations requested by the UFO observation operators.
-Currently OOPS instructs :code:`GetValues` and :code:`LinearGetValues` to carry out interpolation for each observation opterator independently, in a serial loop.
+Currently OOPS instructs :code:`GetValues` and :code:`LinearGetValues` to carry out interpolation for each observation operator independently, in a serial loop.
 The interpolation weights are calculated only once for each observation operator in an ``HofX`` application and only once per outer iteration in a ``Variational`` application.